Estimated reading time: 5 minutes

 Above all, a good ratio would be 36 percent or less.

-A credit score is a number used to determine your creditworthiness.
+A credit score is a number that indicates your creditworthiness.

-Financial institutions assess this by looking at your credit history, primarily your debts and if you’ve paid them on time.
+Financial institutions assess this by looking at your credit history, primarily your debts, and whether you’ve paid them on time.

-The credit score ranges from 300 to 900, with 660 and above considered good to excellent.
+The credit score ranges from 300 to 900, with scores of 660 or higher considered good to excellent.

 To Sum it Up